Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 WASI 0.2 GA: Truly Composable WebAssembly

-What the Component Model Is
+What the Component Model is

 Preview 2 Component Model adds:

-• Dependency injection: components consume interfaces, pluggable.
+• Dependency injection: components consume interfaces, pluggable at load time.

 • Type safety across language boundaries.